edgedb/edgedb/docs/guides/migrations/guide.rst

 data, or add some data to a migration that you have just created before you apply it.

-EdgeDB assumes by default that a migration involves a change to your schema, so it won't create a migration for you if it doesn't see a schema change:
+|Gel| assumes by default that a migration involves a change to your
+schema, so it won't create a migration for you if it doesn't see a schema change: